 Environment and Energy

-We must be good stewards of the planet and take care of the environment.
+We can protect our environment and protect jobs at the same time.
 Wisconsin's natural resources, from the shores of Lake Michigan in Kenosha and Racine to the Ice Age Trail that runs through Janesville and Waukesha, are an important part of what makes our state a great place to live and work.
 I believe we have a responsibility to protect resources like these for generations to come.
 I am a strong advocate for legislation vital to protect the Great Lakes.
 Programs like Great Lakes Coastal Resiliency Study and the Brandon Road Project have helped protect the Lake Michigan shoreline and prevent Asian Carp in the Great Lakes.
 In Congress, I will continue to protect our environment through commonsense solutions that don’t put Wisconsin jobs at risk.

 More on Environment and Energy

 WASHINGTON, DC – Congressman Bryan Steil (WI-01) joined 145 Republicans in signing a letter to President Biden raising concerns about the rising prices of oil and gas.
 The letter comes after the Biden Administration’s recent request to the Organization of the Petroleum Exporting Countries (OPEC) and 10 other oil-exporting nations, known collectively as OPEC+, to produce more oil to fight rising gas prices for American consumers.

 The U.S. Environmental Protection Agency (EPA) on Wednesday, Aug.
 12 a $137 million loan to the City of Waukesha to help implement the Great Lakes Water Supply Project.

 The Water Infrastructure Finance and Innovation Act (WIFIA) loan will help protect public health and the environment, affecting Waukesha's transition to a sustainable, safer source of drinking water.